dotnet/docs/docs/visual-basic/programming-guide/language-features/arrays/index.md

 - It assigns values to each element in the array.
 Array elements are accessed by using the array name and including the index of the individual element in parentheses.
 - It lists each value of the array.
 The example uses a [`For`](../../../language-reference/statements/for-next-statement.md) statement to access each element of the array by its index number.

  The `students` array in the preceding example is a one-dimensional array because it uses one index.
-An array that uses more than one index or subscript is called multidimensional.
+An array that uses more than one index or subscript is called *multidimensional*.
 For more information, see the rest of this article and [Array Dimensions in Visual Basic](../../../../visual-basic/programming-guide/language-features/arrays/array-dimensions.md).

 ##  Creating an Array